Honser/honser.github.io/_posts/2017-11-01-AutoScaling-Online-Ticketing-Website.md

 : Publish and Subscribe functions make it possible for scaled EC2 instances to share seats status in real-time.
 Socket.io is a JavaScript library.
 It enables real-time bidirectional communication between web clients and servers.

 - CloudFront
 : CloudFront is a global content deliver network(CDN) service.
 It can speed up the delivery of static contents.
-Real-time communication using Socket.io  makes
+Real-time communication using Socket is possible.

 - CloudWatch
 : CloudWatch is required to use the AutoScaling service, since that service uses the monitoring data to figure out when to launch or terminate instances.